 April 16, 2013

 Emergency manager Ed Kurtz officially signed the agreement.
-This was projected to save the city $19 million over eight years and was agreed upon by the state.
-Effective April 2014, the Detroit Water and Sewerage Department (DWSD) will terminate its water service contract with Flint.
+This was projected to save the city $19 million over 8 years and was approved by the state.
+Effective April 2014, the Detroit Water and Sewerage Department (DWSD) will terminate its water service contract with the City of Flint.

 April 2014

-The water switch from Detroit’s system to Flint River is considered temporary.
+The water switch from Detroit’s system to the Flint River is considered temporary.
 At the same time, the city waits to connect to a new regional water system.
 The move was made as an economic measure for the struggling, majority-black city.
-The shift was delayed for days because workers had to complete the construction of a disinfectant system at a treatment plant.
+The shift was delayed by days because workers had to complete construction of a disinfection system at a treatment plant.

 Soon after the switch, residents began complaining about the water's smell, taste, and appearance.
-They also raise health concerns like skin rashes and hair loss.
-So, there are concerns about bacteria and other problems.
+They also raise health concerns, such as skin rashes and hair loss.
+There are concerns about bacteria and other issues.

 August 2014